SQL Server Performance Tuning

 This is another tradeoff you can only evaluate with performance testing and monitoring.

-Index Drawbacks
+Index drawbacks

-Data Modification
+Data modification

-Any time a query modifies records in a table, the indexes on must change too, degrading the performance.
+Any time a query modifies records in a table, the indexes must change too, degrading the performance.

 You probably shouldn’t have more than 5 indexes per table.
 However, achieving the right number of indexes will require testing and monitoring of your database.